'Wartime CEO': Urbit's Founder Returns in Shakeup at Moonshot Software Project

 "When I heard that Curtis was back around, my initial thought was, 'Man, this guy's going to derail this,'" Ball later told CoinDesk.
 But he said he and the other board members were pleasantly surprised when they talked to Yarvin.

 "I really felt, 'Here's a man that has clearly grown in the past five years,' or maybe I just didn't know him," said Ball, who is also a managing partner at Assembly Capital, a VC firm that invests in the Urbit ecosystem.
 "But he clearly seems to have some wisdom and some maturity about the practical commercial realities.
-At the same time, he preserves this idea that there is certain type of computer science research that has to be done basically insulated from commercial timelines."
+At the same time, he preserves this idea that there is a certain type of computer science research that has to be done basically insulated from commercial timelines."

-Yarvin told CoinDesk that if anything, he believes his polarizing reputation has become an asset to the Urbit community, because it filters out people who are more interested in making noise than getting work done.
+Yarvin told CoinDesk that, if anything, he believes his polarizing reputation has become an asset to the Urbit community because it filters out people who are more interested in making noise than getting work done.

 "The result of my political reputation is that toxic left-wing people don't show up, and toxic right-wing people have to be told to go away," he said.